cosmos/developer-portal/academy/1-what-is-cosmos/3-interchain-use-cases.md

 The potential use cases for interoperable dApps are incredibly wide-ranging, from establishing **resilient, autonomous organizations** that empower communities (allowing them to organize and allocate resources to members, vote on impactful governance decisions, etc.) to **Decentralized Finance** (DeFi) applications that can allow anyone around the world to buy, trade, invest, and lend – even those without a bank account.

 A key category of applications is **Fintech**, a term derived from "financial technology", and refers to software, mobile apps, and other technologies aimed at improving and automating traditional forms of finance for both businesses and consumers.
-The following examples illustrate the variety of possibilities that can be realised.
+The following examples illustrate the variety of possibilities that can be realized.

 ### Decentralized exchanges (DEXs)